 \section{Introduction}

 The $B_{(s)}$ meson decays into charmonia and a kaon-pion pair are of great interest since only a few color-suppressed modes in hadronic $B$ decays have been measured so far.
-Some standard model (SM) parameters can be extracted from the $b\to c\bar{c} s$ transitions, while the studies of these decay channels can also provide us an ideal place to find the signal for the physics beyond the SM.
-The meson $\eta_c$ and $J/\psi$ have same quark content but with different spin angular momentum.
-As expected, the $B$ meson decays involving the $\eta_c$ will trigger considerable experimental attentions with the development of the experiments.
-In recent years, significant improvements for understanding the heavy quarkonium production mechanism have been achieved~\cite{epjc75-311}.
-The $B^0 \to \eta_c (K^*(892)^0\to) K\pi$ decay was observed by Belle~\cite{Prl90-071801} and {\it BABAR}~\cite{PRD76-092004,PRD78-012006} collaborations in early years.
-Very recently, the measurement of the $B^0 \to \eta_c K^+\pi^-$ decay is performed for the first time by the LHCb collaboration~\cite{epjc78-1019}, with the $\eta_c$ meson reconstructed using the $p\bar{p}$ decay mode.
-This decay is expected to proceed through $K^{*0} \to K\pi$ intermediate states as well as the nonresonant S-wave component, where the $K^{*0}$ refers to various partial wave resonances, such as $K_0^*(1430)^0,K_0^*(1950)^0,K^*(892)^0,K^*(1410)^0,K^*(1680)^0$ and $K_2^*(1430)^0$.
-The $P$-wave $K^*(892)^0$ is the largest component: $\sim 50\%$, while the $K^*(1410)^0,K^*(1680)^0$ and $D$-wave $K_2^*(1430)^0$ states amount only up to a few percent.
+Some standard model (SM) parameters can be extracted from the $b\to c\bar{c} s$ transitions, while the studies of these decay channels can also provide an ideal place to find a signal for the physics beyond the SM.
+The meson $\eta_c$ and $J/\psi$ have the same quark content but with different spin angular momentum.
+As expected, the $B$ meson decays involving the $\eta_c$ will garner considerable experimental attention with the development of experiments.
+In recent years, significant improvements in understanding the heavy quarkonium production mechanism have been achieved~\cite{epjc75-311}.
+The $B^0 \to \eta_c (K^*(892)^0\to) K\pi$ decay has been observed by Belle~\cite{Prl90-071801} and {\it BABAR}~\cite{PRD76-092004,PRD78-012006} collaborations.
+Very recently, the $B^0 \to \eta_c K^+\pi^-$ decay was measured for the first time by the LHCb Collaboration~\cite{epjc78-1019}, with the $\eta_c$ meson reconstructed using the $p\bar{p}$ decay mode.
+This decay is expected to proceed through $K^{*0} \to K\pi$ intermediate states as well as the nonresonant (NR) S-wave component, where the $K^{*0}$ refers to various partial wave resonances, such as $K_0^*(1430)^0,K_0^*(1950)^0,K^*(892)^0,K^*(1410)^0,K^*(1680)^0$, and $K_2^*(1430)^0$.
+The $P$-wave $K^*(892)^0$ is the largest component, $\sim 50\%$, while the $K^*(1410)^0,K^*(1680)^0$, and $D$-wave $K_2^*(1430)^0$ states amount to only a few percent.